 Based on the configuration of the existing system, which typically utilizes 2.5MW traction power substations spaced approximately 1 mile apart, the approach was to maintain similar spacing and capacity.
 The expectation was that the simulation results would demonstrate that the three new traction power substations would meet all the operational requirements based on the proposed D2 Subway operating plans.
-The proposed power system for the new D2 line was essentially a standalone system with the new substations only powering the extension.
+The proposed power system for the new D2 line is essentially a standalone system with the new substations only powering the extension.
 Under emergencies they could be connected to the existing mainline at each end of the D2 alignment, however this was not as part of the scope of this study.

-The operating conditions were to be met under peak 15-minute headways for both the Green and Orange Lines.
+The operating conditions were to be met under peak 15-minute headways for both the Green and Orange Lines being routed along the new D2 alignment.
 This requirement was to be maintained for normal conditions (all substations in service) and for contingency circumstances (one substation out of service, and state fair special event service).
-As this is a new alignment connected to the existing system, six existing traction power substations (Lucas, Arena, Baylor, Fair Park, Portal, Sanders) are included in the model.
+As this is a new alignment connected to the existing system, six existing traction power substations (Lucas, Arena, Baylor, Fair Park, Portal, Sanders) are included in the model for functionality.